mekeerati/docker-compose-example/README.md

-# postgresql-replica-docker-compose-example
+# docker-compose-example

-The docker compose for setup postgresql in read replica mode.
+The docker compose example for setup...
+- postgresql-read-replica mode